-If a customer in a wheelchair must be passed up because there is not a securement area available or it is broken, stop and inform the customer of the specific reason and place a PRTT call to the coordinator.
+If service is refused, stop and inform the customer of the specific reason and place a PRTT call to the coordinator.
 Proceed if another coach in service will serve the zone within 30 minutes.
 Otherwise, wait for instructions from the Transit Control Center.